-In March we are running a workshop to build with one of the oldest, most sustainable and abundant materials on the planet: Cob.
+March 21st and 22nd we are running a special workshop to build with one of the oldest, most sustainable and abundant materials on the planet: Cob.
 And we will have fun doing it.

 Cob is a mixture of clay based soil, sand, straw and water which some of the oldest buildings on earth are made from.
 In this workshop we will be constructing a cob fence at the entrance of silk farm.

 Over the two days the skills you will learn are: